Oz Amram

 I’m Oz, a postdoctoral researcher at Fermilab working on the intersection of AI and particle physics.

-I’m a part of the CMS experiment at the Large Hadron Collider.
-CMS tries to understand what the fundamental building blocks of the universe are and how they interact, both by measuring the properties of the particles we know about, like the Higgs boson, and by looking for new particles.
+I’m a member of the CMS experiment at the Large Hadron Collider hosted at CERN.
+CMS tries to understand what the fundamental building blocks of the universe are and how they interact.
+We do this both by measuring the properties of the particles we know about, like the Higgs boson, and by looking for new particles.
 I am particularly interested in ways in which AI can help us in this quest.

 I completed my PhD at Johns Hopkins University in 2022.
 My thesis was titled “Searching for Anomalies in Proton-Proton Collisions at the Large Hadron Collider”.